When you arrive in Inari

 As an employee you are insured by your employer against occupational accidents.
 In cases of illness however, you are responsible to cover the costs of any doctor visits unless you have a municipality of residence in Finland or you are entitled to public healthcare services on the grounds of employment.
 If you have entitlement to medical care in Finland, you will be charged the same user fee as other local residents.

 If you do not have a place of domicile in Finland, Kela (The Social Insurance Institution of Finland) can grant you a certificate that you can show to prove your right to medical care.
 The certificate is called Certificate of entitlement to medical care in Finland.
 Family members who move to Finland have a similar right to medical treatment as the family member who works in Finland, but they also have to apply for entitlement to medical care separately from Kela.

 In an emergency situation, you will be treated in public health care even if you do not have a municipality of residence in Finland or you are not entitled to medical care based on your work.
 The medical costs can quite high if you are not entitled to public healthcare in Finland.

-All children between 6-17 must attend to pre-primary or basic education in Finland.
-The municipality of Inari provides early childhood education and care for children who are under school age.
+All children who reside permanently in Finland must attend compulsory education.
+Compulsory education generally starts in the year in which children turn seven.
+6-year-olds attend preschool.
+The municipality of Inari also provides early childhood education and care for children who are under school age.
 The right to early childhood education and care begins after the end of the parental allowance period and continues until the child enters basic education.

 To register for school and daycare, you can contact municipal authorities in education department.